James O'Connor (hurler)

-James O'Connor (born 26 August 1975) is an Irish hurling manager and former player who is the current manager of the Waterford minor hurling team.
+James O'Connor (born 26 August 1975) is an Irish hurling manager and former player who is the current manager of the Waterford Under 20 hurling team.
 He played for club side Lismore and at inter-county level with the Waterford senior hurling team.

 Playing career

 O'Connor played hurling while in secondary school at Lismore CBS.
 He also had a number of juvenile and underage successes with Lismore GAA club, beginning with a Waterford MHC title in 1990 before claiming back-to-back Waterford U21HC titles in 1992 and 1993.
 O'Connor had just progressed to adult level when he won a Waterford SHC medal in 1993 after Lismore's one-point defeat of Passage in the final.
 He also won a Waterford IFC medal with the Lismore Gaelic footballers in 2000.
 O'Connor brought his 20-year club career to an end in 2013, having spent the last few years lining out at junior level.

 O'Connor's inter-county career with Waterford began at minor level.
 He was part of the Waterford team beaten by Galway in the 1992 All-Ireland minor final.
 O'Connor progressed to the under-21 team and captained the team to the Munster U21HC title in 1994.
 A period with the junior team was followed by a call-up to the senior team in 1996.
 O'Connor was a substitute when Waterford beat Tipperary by 2–23 to 3–12 in the 2002 Munster final.